-Stifel strongly recommends that you consult with an attorney before naming a testamentary trust or any other nonexistent trust or sub-trust (hereafter "Named Non-Existent Trust(s)") as a Designated Beneficiary.
-If you do name a Named Non-Existent Trust(s) as a Designated Beneficiary. you acknowledge and understand the risk that a Named Non-Existent Trust(s) may never come into existence, which could cause significant costs and issues in connection with the distribution of Account Assets.
-In the event that, at the time of your death, any Account Assets become distributable to a Named Non-Existent Trust(s) that is not and/or does not come into existence, Stifel may, in its sole and absolute discretion, accept written notification that such Named Non-Existent Trust(s) does not exist as well as written instructions directing the distribution of any Account Assets distributable to such Named Non-Existent Trust(s) from the trustee of any trust which would have governed such Named Non-Existent Trust(s).
+- 6. Testamentary Trust or Other Non-Existent Trust Named as Beneficiary: Stifel strongly recommends that you consult with an attorney before naming a testamentary trust or any other non-existent trust as a Beneficiary.
+If you do name a testamentary or other currently non-existent trust or sub-trust (hereafter "Named Non-Existent Trust(s)") as a primary and/or contingent Beneficiary, you acknowledge and understand the risk that a Named Non-Existent Trust(s) may never come into existence, which could cause significant costs and issues in connection with an account's distribution.
+In the event that, at the time of your death, a Named Non-Existent Trust(s) is not and/or does not come into existence and any portions of any affected account(s) become distributable to such Named Non-Existent Trust(s), Stifel may, in its sole and absolute discretion, accept written notification that such Named Non-Existent Trust(s) does not exist as well as written instructions directing the distribution of any portions of any affected account(s) distributable to such Named Non-Existent Trust(s) from the trustee of any trust which would have governed such Named Non-Existent Trust(s).
 If no such governing trust exists at the time of your death, then Stifel may, in its sole and absolute discretion, accept such written notification and instructions from the court-appointed personal representative/executor of your estate.
-All such written notifications and instructions must comply with any and all requirements deemed necessary by Stifel.
+All such written notifications and instructions must comply with any and all requirements deemed necessary by Stifel. - Lineal Descendant Substitutes: Any lineal descendant of a non-surviving beneficiary will not receive any proceeds distributed from your account unless specifically designated on the Stifel Beneficiary Designation form. - 8.
+Divorce: If you designate your spouse as a beneficiary and the marriage is legally terminated prior to your death, upon receipt of written notice of such termination by Stifel prior to distribution, for purposes of distribution, it will be conclusively presumed that your former spouse predeceased you.